nus-cs2103-AY2324S2/ip/docs/README.md

+# Greg
-# Greg User Guide
+Welcome to the Greg User Guide!

 ![User interface](Ui.png)

-# Thank you for choosing Greg!
-Your all-in-one task organiser and reminder chatbot is happy to help you!

 # Features
 - [X] Add and remove todos, deadlines and events!